Morning glories are the radish of the flowering vine family, easy to grow and fast, to boot.

 Packets of 50 seeds are available at Burpee.

-White blooms with purple flecks in a star-shaped pattern identify the ‘Seta’ morning glory.
+Simple white blooms that seem to glow against dark foliage identify the ‘Pearly Gates’ morning glory.
 White or yellow flowers are my favorite, and the white shades of this flower are just right.

-The purple flecks never shout or demand attention, they only complement the modest white flowers of this vine.
+There are no secondary colors to demand attention, only modest white flowers that allow the eyes to relax a bit .
 That allows the profuse flowers of this morning glory to act as a backdrop to other plants in the garden.

-The vines can reach a length of about twelve feet and this plant tolerates partial shade – not a bad deal!
+The vines can reach a length of about ten feet and this plant tolerates partial shade – not a bad deal!

-Seeds are available in a range of various package sizes at Eden Brothers.
+Seeds are available in a range of various package sizes from Outsidepride via Amazon.

 Glory, Morning, Noon, and Night